Getting Ahead in the Vegetable Garden: A Two-Day Spring Preparation Course. |Friday 20th and Saturday 21st March 2026.

 Buying this as a gift?
 Let us know on the registration form at checkout and we can create a gift package for you, either emailed or posted to you directly.

-Includes: Tuition, all materials, refreshments, seated lunches, take-home sowings and seed packs, growing guides and a vegetable growing book
+Includes: Tuition, all materials, refreshments, seated lunches, take-home seedlings and packs of heritage seeds, growing guides and a vegetable growing book

 This two-day workshop is timed to match the natural rhythm of the season, and places are intentionally limited to keep the group small and hands-on.